 The programme seems to change both the girls’ own aspirations and those of their families.
 The attitudes towards girls in the treated villages seem to have changed as an indirect effect of the intervention.

 While the cycles have clearly empowered girls, they lack further means and opportunities to become even more independent (i.e., non-agriculture jobs are not easily available to them).

 Several existing studies have documented that women are severely under-represented in all socio-economic spheres in India.
 Efforts have been made to increase women’s participation in various domains.
 A fairly recent sub-national endeavour, which is the focus of the current study, is the cycle programme initiated by the Bihar government; this is aimed at encouraging girls to continue attending high school by providing them with bicycles.

 This project aimed to investigate how empowerment of girls through this programme may improve earnings and living conditions via the influence on aspirations as they filter into the society at the local level.
 We wanted to investigate under what conditions better opportunities may lead to more gender equality.
-What are the long-term effects of conditional reforms to stimulate higher participation in educational programmes?
-Can such reforms help the local community to escape aspiration induced poverty traps with a clear gender bias?

-Given the success of the cycle programme to increase enrollment to secondary school, we followed up on the initial beneficiaries to assess the long-term impacts of the scheme.
+Given the success of the cycle programme to increase enrolment to secondary school, we followed up on the initial beneficiaries to assess the long-term impacts of the scheme.
 This provided a fuller assessment of the benefits of the scheme and would be useful if the scheme was to be implemented in other states in India or in other developing countries.